dmsmidt/redmine-plus/README.md

 ## Functionality

-- Critical select lists enhanced with Chosen
+- Select lists enhanced with the Chosen plugin (project switcher)
+- Master backlog enhancement
+    - Stories are styled differently based on their status.
+    - Quick links to add a new story and go to the taskboard (new tab).
+    - Creating a new story will actually create a new story and not a deliverable.
 - Taskboard enhancement
     - Prefill "Time Entry Comments" of a task with the parent issue id (story)
     - Prefill "Time Entry User" of a task with the logged in user (no more accidentally booking time for someone else)